Roxeez/Moonlight/README.md

 ## Getting Started

-- Clone Moonlight
-- Build Moonlight
 - Create a C# .dll project targeting .NET Framework 4.7+
+- Add Moonlight as submodule
 - Install DllExport to your project and create your export function (cf. DllExport wiki)
 - Build your project
-- Create database.db using Moonlight.Toolkit CLI*
+- Create database.db using Moonlight.Toolkit CLI
-- Copy previously generated database.db & Moonlight.Interop.dll* to a subfolder named Moonlight in your NosTale folder
+- Copy previously generated database.db to a subfolder named Moonlight in your NosTale folder
-- Copy your generated .dll to NosTale folder
+- Copy your generated .dll & MoonlightCore to your NosTale folder
 - Inject your .dll using an injector supporting custom export function.

-> <sub><sup>*Moonlight.Interop.dll & Moonlight.Toolkit are located in Moonlight build folder.</sub></sup>
-> Moonlight is a packet based lib, so if you want everything to work correctly using local client, it should be injected before character selection.
+> <sub><sup>Moonlight is a packet based lib, so if you want everything to work correctly using local client, it should be injected before character selection.</sub></sup>
 ## Example
 >Example application can be found here : https://github.com/Roxeez/Moonlight.Example
 ```csharp